-The influence of alcohol and drug misuse will continue to influence crime and society.
+The issue of alcohol and drug misuse will continue to influence crime and society.
 Continued inequality will place a high demand on policing and other public services, along with demand associated with mental health and vulnerability.
-Deprived areas will continue to remain disproportionately affected by crime.4
+Deprived areas will continue to remain disproportionately affected by crime4.